Hexnode Marks its Move into Endpoint Security with Hexnode XDR

 News provided byMitsogo Inc. dba Hexnode

 SAN FRANCISCO, Jan.
-29, 2026 /PRNewswire/ -- Hexnode, the enterprise software division of Mitsogo, released Hexnode XDR, its extended detection and response platform, designed to make enterprise-grade security accessible to every IT team.
+29, 2026 /PRNewswire/ -- Hexnode, the enterprise software division of Mitsogo, released Hexnode XDR, its extended detection and response platform, marking a major step in its mission to make enterprise-grade security accessible to every IT team.

 Security Simplified for IT Admins

-Hexnode XDR's clean, structured dashboard unifies endpoints, alerts and vulnerabilities into a single view, simplifying how IT teams assess and respond to threats.
+Hexnode XDR reimagines the XDR experience with usability at its core.
+Its clean, structured dashboard unifies endpoints, alerts and vulnerabilities into a single view, simplifying how IT teams assess and respond to threats.

 Key Features Include:

-- Unified Incident Visibility: Real-time overview of threats, alerts, and vulnerable devices for quick security posture assessment.
+- Unified Incident Visibility: Real-time overview of threats, alerts, and vulnerable devices, helping IT admins assess their security posture quickly.

-- Automated Correlation: Collect and analyze signals across endpoints to uncover malicious activity, supported by severity levels and threat lifecycle logs.
+- Automated Correlation: Collect and analyze signals across endpoints to uncover malicious activity, supported by severity levels, device impact, and threat lifecycle logs.

 - Contextualized Alerts: Alerts enriched with device and policy insights for focused response decisions.

-- One-Click Remediation: Instant containment actions, including killing processes, deleting files, or isolating devices.
+- One-Click Remediation: Instant coordinated response to kill processes, quarantine or delete files, and isolate devices for swift threat containment.

-- Complete Audit Trail: Searchable and exportable logs of all system events, preserving full traceability for efficient analysis and compliance.
+- Complete Audit Trail: Searchable and exportable logs of threats, actions and system events, preserving full traceability for efficient analysis and compliance.

+By emphasizing clarity and automation, Hexnode XDR helps IT teams respond to threats faster and with greater certainty.

 Unified Security and Endpoint Management Under One Ecosystem